 ASP.NET Core 8 Pros and 3 Cons

 The article considers the pros and cons of ASP.NET Core based applications development from a business point of view.
+One more business article dedicated to this stack talks about .NET development outsourcing to Ukraine.

 ASP.NET Core overview